FunCyRanger/OTA/docs/changes/exynos9810/exynos9810.md

-## 2022-07-12
-- BECAREFUL: THIS IS A PRIVATE BUILD WITHOUT CERTIFICATE AND NOT COMPATIBLE TO EXYNOOBS-ROM.
+BECAREFUL: THIS IS A PRIVATE BUILD WITHOUT ANY CERTIFICATE, NO GARANTY AND NOT COMPATIBLE TO EXYNOOBS-ROM.
 I JUST USE THE SOURCES FROM IT.
 THANK YOU TO THE COMMUNITY.

+## 2022-07-16
 - 20220412-EXYNOOBS and updated to latest lineageOS

-## 2022-04-12
-- Fixed BT audio issues in call and media - for real now

-## 2022-04-11
-- Switched back to prebuilt libbt-vendor - fixes bluetooth issues
-- Applied a proper fix for google maps, which doesn't use kernel hacks
-- Some more sepolicy updates
-- Updated some permissions
-- Disabled AudioFX
-- Removed redundant overlays
-- Fixed Screen record with device audio - Thanks Rob
-- Fixed vulkan - Thanks Rob
-- Fixed USB audio - Thanks Rob

-## 2022-04-02
+## 2022-07-12
-**NOTE: IF FLASHING GOOGLE APPS, DO NOT SET UP NETWORK OR SECURITY OR ACCOUNT ON FIRST BOOT.
-SKIP EVERYTHING AND THEN SET UP THE ACCOUNT WHEN YOU GET PAST SETUP.
-THIS IS AS WELL NOT ISSUE ON OUR SIDE.**

-**NOTE2: IF YOU FLASHED ANY THIRD PARTY PACKAGES (GAPPS etc.) YOU NEED TO REFLASH THEM AGAIN, BECAUSE ADDON.D WILL NOT WORK!
-IF YOU STILL HAVE ISSUES, DO A CLEAN FLASH.)**
-- Updated to lineage-19.1
+- 20220412-EXYNOOBS and updated to latest lineageOS
-- Dual sim is fixed
-- Added Dolby/SamsungDAP
-- Switched to samsung USB hal 1.3
-- Bunch of other things, check github repo

-## 2022-02-19
-- Fixed issues with front cam
-- Added pixel AIDL power hal
-- Added support for star2lte and crownlte

-## 2022-02-17
-- Initial lineage-19 release